-Overview of AWS Step Functions:
+Overview of AWS Step Functions

-AWS Step Functions simplifies the process of building scalable and resilient applications by allowing developers to design workflows using a visual interface.
+AWS Step Functions simplify the process of building scalable and resilient applications by allowing developers to design workflows using a visual interface.
 Workflows in Step Functions are represented as state machines, where each state represents a step in the workflow.